kyma-incubator/compass/chart/compass/README.md

 - `prometheus-postgres-exporter`
 - `external-services-mock` (not recommended to be deployed on production environments)

-To learn more about those components, read the [Compass documentation](https://github.com/kyma-incubator/compass/blob/main/README.md).
+To learn more about these components, see the [Compass](https://github.com/kyma-incubator/compass/blob/main/README.md) documentation.

 The Cockpit and ORD Service components are located in separate GitHub repositories:
 - Cockpit: [kyma-incubator/compass-console](https://github.com/kyma-incubator/compass-console)